LG French Door Refrigerator Ice Maker Repair

 How much does ice maker repair cost for a LG French Door Refrigerator?

-How long does ice maker repair take?
+How long does ice maker repair take and how hard is it?

 External Resources